- Find the Folk Instrument That Interests You -

 So whether you’re playing early Delta blues or modern Chicago blues, the Fender Vintera will help you recreate that vintage sound.
 And that’s why we recommend it for intermediate players who are looking to get into blues music.

-The Fender American Professional II Stratocaster is recommended to more advanced players for blues music for a number of reasons.
+The Fender Ultra Stratocaster is recommended to more advanced players for blues music for a number of reasons.

 Firstly, the Ultra Noiseless Vintage Strat pickups give the player a wide range of tones to work with, from clean and bright to gritty and distorted.
 Secondly, the modern “D” neck provides a comfortable and fast-playing surface that is perfect for blues licks and runs.